Hot Eggnog Made with Duck Eggs

-What I love about this ponche are the memories, it brings back my childhood memories of my mom’s small kitchen in New York´s lower east side.
-I did not have the luck to taste my grandmothers’ ponches, but I did taste and loved my dear mom’s and my aunt Nydia’s poche.
-I remember my aunt using a “molenillo” to beat the egg whites.
-They are beautiful memories that I keep in my mind and will cherish with this recipe.
-I also hope that with this recipe many fond memories will revisit you.
-I would love you to share your childhood memories about this or a similar recipe, and also if you have any variations it as well.
+What truly captivates me about this ponche is the flood of memories it brings back.
+It transports me to my childhood, to my mother's cozy kitchen in New York's lower east side.
+While I never had the chance to taste my grandmothers' ponches, I fondly remember my dear mother's and my aunt Nydia's versions.
+I can still picture my aunt skillfully using a "molinillo" to beat the egg whites.
+These memories are treasures that I hold dear, and they are intertwined with this cherished recipe.
+Additionally, I hope that by sharing this recipe, it will evoke fond memories for you as well.
+I would love for you to share your own childhood memories of this or a similar recipe, along with any variations you may have.

-Many grandmothers used a molenillo, a vintage kitchen utensil to beat and mix that is like a whisk.
-If you will like to own one, get it here, Molenillo Dominicano.
+Many grandmothers used a "molinillo," a vintage kitchen utensil similar to a whisk, to beat and mix the ingredients.
+If you are interested in owning one, you can find it here: Molinillo Dominicano.

 The magic spice... this is what makes this eggnog delicious, nutmeg!
 Freshly ground in my mom´s vintage grater.